Tips and techniques to help you capture the sound you’re hearing

 An important one to start with.
 The polar patterns of your microphone will have a huge impact on the sound you record.
 Essentially, polar patterns are the direction at which the microphone looks for the sound source.
 It’s crucial to choose the right mic for the job here.
 If, for example, you’re recording a snare drum using a microphone with a 360 degree (omni-directional) polar pattern then you’re entering a world of pain.

 Briefly, a cardioid pattern microphone picks up predominantly the sound in front of it.
-Its design ensures it can dampen, if not completely ignore, sound coming from any other direction than smack bang in front.
+Its design ensures it can dampen, if not completely ignore, the sound coming from any other direction than smack bang in front.
 This makes it ideal for recording vocals, guitars, amplifiers – anything where the sound is output directly in one direction.
 Super-cardioid and hyper-cardioid develop this principle even further by narrowing the field even more.

 Omni-directional mics, on the other hand, pick up signals from all around.
 This type of mic is best suited to recording groups of singers, or for capturing specific room sounds which you may find desirable.
-Say you’re recording in a room with amazing natural acoustics; an omni-directional mic used in conjunction with a series of cardioid pattern mics can bring great ambiance to your recording.
+Say you’re recording in a room with amazing natural acoustics; an omni-directional mic used in conjunction with a series of cardioid pattern mics can bring great ambience to your recording.

 The other major factor in choosing and placing a microphone is what you’re trying to capture.
 Again, there are no hard rules but certain setups will naturally sit better with specific applications.
 Let’s choose a few familiar examples and discuss some of the options.